Our amazing afternoon at the Kaena Point State Park

 Well, unexpected torrential rain but a stop in our plans to play with our new toy.
 It put a stop to most of our plans, actually, but Ben has a way of making lemonade!

-We decided to drive toward Kaena Point, the western most point on the island of O’ahu, just in case some off roading tracks were still accessible.
-We drove Highway until it abruptly ended at a makeshift parking lot for the Kaena Point hiking trail and, thankfully, an off roading track.
+We decided to drive toward Kaena Point State Park, the westernmost point on the island of O’ahu, just in case some off roading tracks were still accessible.
+We drove Highway until it abruptly ended at a makeshift parking lot for the Kaena Point hike and Kaena Point trail and, thankfully, an off roading track.

-Off roading Kaena Point Oahu is known as one of the best spots on the island to go in the rain.
+Kaena Point State Park is known as one of the best spots on the island to go off-roading in the rain.
 It’s a narrow area where the foothills meet the ocean, which create fun slick rock and muddy hills to play around on.

 By the time we got there 5 or so other trucks were already driving loops, and a few hikers were getting drenched watching the masters work.
 These trucks were incredible!